BitJam/Build-iso/README.md

 program, fixing the error, and then restarting the program is minimized.

-The 8 stages of processing are:
+The 10 stages of processing are:

-  0: Gather inputs and set defaults
+  0. Gather inputs and set defaults
+  1. Make directories and symlinks
-  1: Run debootstrap
+  2. Run debootstrap
-  2: Prepare chroot
+  3. Prepare chroot
-  3: Inside of chroot
+  4. Inside of chroot
+  5. Finalize and clean the chroot
-  4: Prepare squashfs and iso directories
+  6. Prepare iso directory
-  5: Create squashfs file
+  7. Create squashfs file
-  6: Create iso file
+  8. Create iso file
-  7: Clean up and prepare to start over
+  9. Clean up and prepare to start over

-The most complicated stage is "3: Inside the chroot".
+The most complicated stage is "4: Inside the chroot".
 This is also the most time consuming stage because this is when *.deb packages get installed.
-So Stage 3 is broken up into 12 parts:
+So Stage 4 is broken up into parts:

+  0: Read PARTIAL file to skip parts done
-  0: Update repos and do apt-get update
+  1: Update repos and do apt-get update
-  1: Search for complete kernel name
+  2: Search for complete kernel name
-  2: Update locales
+  3: Define locales
-  3: Install basic applications
-  4: Install pesky applications
+  4: Install basic packages
-  5: Install antiX applications
-  6: Install kernel & headers
+  5: Install kernel & headers
+  6: Update locales
+  7: Install pesky packages
+  8: Install antiX packages
+  9: Run first apt-get -f install
-  7: Install latest antiX debs
+ 10: Install latest antiX debs
+ 11: Remove some packages
+ 12: Add some packages
+ 13: Reinstall some packages
-  8: Update runlevels based on flavour
+ 14: Update runlevels based on flavour
+ 15: Get Latest Flash
-  9: Manual configuration
+ 16: Manual configuration
- 10: Update Timezone, hostname, and user accounts
+ 17: Update Timezone, hostname, and user accounts
+ 18: Run second apt-get -f install
- 11: Update SLiM defaults
+ 19: Update SLiM defaults
+ 20: Apply Theme

 These parts are not automatically skipped if they have already been performed but the most time consuming parts (installing